acarro84/bugtracker/README.md

 🐞 iWorks Bug Tracker Application

-A lightweight internal web application for iWorks employees to submit:
+A lightweight internal web application for iWorks employees to submit and manage:

 Bug reports